 The fact is, you don’t need to be a tech guru when it comes to protecting your WordPress site.
-By following few steps and going through some features of the WP security, you can easily manage the WordPress security.
+By following a few steps and going through some features of the WP security, you can easily manage WordPress security.
 Here are the few methods that will help you to nail the security:

-- Protection With One Click
+Protection With One Click

 The basic and the simplest way to put a WordPress protection are to work with a single click.
 This protects the site without any setup and complications.
 You just have to use one click and it provides you with pretty slick security.

-- The non admins now cannot see your updates.
+- The non-admins now cannot see your updates.